LeaderPortfolio

 Rise to Success

-Qin Yinglin and his wife, Qian Ying, started a pork business in 1992 with just 22 pigs.
-By 1994, they had grown their business to 2,000 pigs, and by 1997, they had 10,000.
-In 2000, Qin founded Muyuan Farming, which later became Muyuan Foodstuff, the company that would propel him to become the world's richest farmer.
-Muyuan Foodstuff went public on the Shenzhen Stock Exchange in 2014, and by 2023, the company sold 63 million pigs.
+Qin's entrepreneurial journey began in 1992, when he and his wife, Qian Ying, started a pig farming business in Nanyang, Henan, with just 22 pigs.
+Through dedication and the implementation of scientific farming methods, their enterprise experienced rapid growth.
+By 1994, they had 2,000 pigs, and by 1997, they reached 10,000.
+In 2000, Qin founded Muyuan Farming, which later became Muyuan Foodstuff.
+The company received investments and loans to further expand their business.
+Muyuan Foodstuff was listed on the Shenzhen Stock Exchange in 2014.

 Key Business Strategies